Table of Contents

-If you and your spouse materially participate (see Material participation in the 2013 Instructions for Schedule C) as the only members of a jointly owned and operated business, and you file a joint return for the tax year, you can make a joint election to be taxed as a qualified joint venture instead of a partnership.
+If you and your spouse materially participate as the only members of a jointly owned and operated business, and you file a joint return for the tax year, you can make a joint election to be taxed as a qualified joint venture instead of a partnership.
+For information on what it means to materially participate, see Material participation in the Instructions for Schedule C.

 To make this election, you must divide all items of income, gain, loss, deduction, and credit attributable to the business between you and your spouse in accordance with your respective interests in the venture.
 Each of you must file a separate Schedule C, C-EZ, or F. On each line of your separate Schedule C, C-EZ, or F, you must enter your share of the applicable income, deduction, or loss.
 Each of you also must file a separate Schedule SE to pay SE tax, as applicable.

 For more information on qualified joint ventures, go to IRS.gov and enter “qualified joint venture” in the search box.

 |More Online Instructions|